desiretech/lompang/README.md

 Method _update_ changes the userload attached to User B. This change is then broadcasted to all Groups that User B has _join_-ed.
 ![](/Scenarios/4.png)

+User A _post_s a message with custom payload _pidload_ to Group A. Post is then broadcasted to all in Group A.
 ![](/Scenarios/5.png)

 #### INSTRUCTIONS